Peer Mentor Program Coordinator's Role

 - Making sure that Peer Mentors and Mentees complete and hand in the Peer Mentor Program Evaluation Form as and when required

-- Responsibility for ensuring a fair and thorough policy is in place for the selection of the Peer Mentors and the formation of Mentee groups (either single sex or co-educational groups, always reflecting a variety of cultures).
+- Responsibility for ensuring a fair and thorough policy is in place for the selection of the Peer Mentors and the formation of Mentee groups (either single gender or co-educational groups, always reflecting a variety of cultures).
 Members of School Management and the Peer Mentors’ and Mentees’ teachers need to be consulted and briefed throughout the program

-- Organising to have a noticeboard set aside in the school staff room, which should be regularly updated with information on the Peer Mentor Program e.g. what each session will be covering (where applicable)
+- Organizing to have a noticeboard set aside in the school staff room, which should be regularly updated with information on the Peer Mentor Program e.g. what each session will be covering (where applicable)

 - Regularly reporting to a member of the School Management Team.
 Support from all members of Management is critical to the success of the Peer Mentor Program